 If you do become pregnant during the study, you must tell the study doctor as soon as possible.
-If you do become pregnant you will be asked to sign an optional separate consent form, which would allow the Sponsor to collect information about your pregnancy and the outcome of your pregnancy.
+If you do become pregnant you will be asked to sign a separate consent form, to allow the Sponsor to collect information about your pregnancy and the outcome of your pregnancy.